-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditures) until then.

-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.

-The District's deferred inflows and outflows of resources related to pensions and other post-employment benefits, are further described in Notes 6 and 7.
+The District's deferred inflows and outflows of resources related to pensions and other postemployment benefits, are further described in Notes 6 and 7.